wp-plugins/fg-joomla-to-wordpress/readme.txt

 * Initial version: Import Joomla 1.5 sections, categories, posts and images

 == Upgrade Notice ==

+= 1.15.0 =
+New: Import archived posts as drafts
+Works with WordPress 3.6

 = 1.14.2 =
 Fixed: The HTML classes were lost in the a-href and img tags